 Where Should I Park?

-If you are using a walker or cane or have any difficulty moving, the Toy Story Lot offers you the shortest walk (especially if you do not have a disabled placard).
-Of course, the Mickey and Friends and Pixar Pals structures have plenty of accessible parking and vans/parking shuttles.
+The Mickey and Friends and Pixar Pals structures have plenty of accessible parking and vans/parking shuttles.
 You may encounter a longer walk between steps (and sometimes long lines for elevators), so using Toy Story is our best tip for people needing to rent a wheelchair and for those who need the shortest walk or traveling distance possible.
 There are some courtesy wheelchairs to get guests between the Downtown Disney tram and the Main Entrance/Esplanade, but they may not be used to enter the park.

 How Does Using a Wheelchair at Disneyland Affect Rides?

-To collect a return time, you’ll go to the ride itself or an Information Guest Relations kiosk to collect a ride return time that matches the current wait time.
-The cast member will scan the wheelchair user's park ticket, as well as up to five other party members who wish to ride with them.
+To collect a return time, you’ll speak to a cast member at the attraction.
+You'll collect a digital ride return time in the Disneyland app that matches the current wait time.
+The cast member will scan the wheelchair user's park ticket, as well as the other party members who wish to ride with them.
+(Make sure everyone's tickets are linked to one account.)
 You’ll still wait the same amount of time as other guests.
 But you will be free to try some tasty treats, enjoy another attraction, use the restroom or relax in the shade until your return time.
-We always love some good people-watching at Disneyland (especially while enjoying a favorite snack)!
+We always love people-watching at Disneyland (especially while enjoying a favorite snack)!
+When it's time to ride, you'll enter the auxiliary entry location that the cast member told you to go and show your park tickets.

-At Disney California Adventure, the ride queues are ADA compliant, so for the most part, you will enter the normal line with other guests and wait in the standard line.
-You might get diverted to separate loading areas when it is time to board.
-If this does not work for your party (say someone in your party has more health issues than mobility and cannot wait in a line), talk to a cast member at any guest relations kiosk, Chamber of Commerce in Disney California Adventure or City Hall at Disneyland.
-Guests whose disabilities prevent them from waiting in a normal line may qualify for Disability Access Service (DAS).
+If this does not work for your party (say someone in your party has autism or a related cognitive disability and cannot wait in a standard line), talk to a cast member at an Accessibility Services kisok, which is now located in the Esplanade between the theme parks.
+Visit the booth before entering a park.
+Guests whose disabilities prevent them from waiting in a normal line due to autism or related cognitive disabilities may qualify for Disability Access Service (DAS).
 Talking to a cast member is the best way to assess the options available to meet your needs.

 For some rides, you can stay in your wheelchair or ECV.
 For others, you can ride in a wheelchair but not an ECV (Disney will supply a wheelchair for transferring).
 Many rides require you to transfer from the chair to the ride seat.
-You can park fairly close to the ride in order to transfer.
+You can park fairly close to the ride to transfer.

 How Do I Find Out About Ride Accessibility?

-There is a new free service called Disney Genie in the Disneyland app.
+There is a free service called Disney Genie in the Disneyland app.
 When you set up your day and select the rides you are interested in, it provides a suggested itinerary for your day.
 You can select to see accessibility options for each attraction at the end of set-up so you'll know what to expect at each attraction.
 Find out more in our guide to Genie at Disneyland.

 How Hard Is It to Transfer?